Information for Faculty

 Advising an Honors Program Student

-- An Honors Program student should be registered for HONR 100: First Year Honors Seminar during the Fall Quarter of his or her first year of participation in the Honors Program.
+- An Honors Program student should be registered for HONR 1001: Honors Orientation during the Fall Semester of his or her first year of participation in the Honors Program.

 - An Honors Program student with a tight schedule needs to consider what General Education requirements, if any, a particular Honors Seminar fulfills in his or her college and/or department.